 The template details the information required for a valid commemorative name proposal, and an example of a completed template for you to follow is on the website.

 Researchers are required to submit to their council a name proposal checklist.

-Your council will ensure that all name proposals conform to the Guidelines for Geographic Names 2010 Version 2.
-The guidelines provide the basis for approving or rejecting name proposals.
+Your council will ensure that all name proposals conform to the Naming rules for places in Victoria - 2016.
+The naming rules provide the basis for approving or rejecting name proposals.

-When your council has confirmed the name(s) conform to the guidelines, it may begin assigning the names to new features, localities or roads, and/or consider renaming where appropriate.
+When your council has confirmed the name(s) conform to the naming rules, it may begin assigning the names to new features, localities or roads, and/or consider renaming where appropriate.
 Community consultation is also part of the approval process.
-Council would also most likely seek councillor approval before any name proposals are submitted to the Office of Geographic Names (OGN).
+Council would also most likely seek councillor approval before any name proposals are submitted to Geographic Names Victoria (GNV).

-Councils use NES – the online notification and editing system – to provide name proposals to OGN.
-Only registered users, like councils, can use NES.
+Councils use VES – the online Vicmap Editing Service – to provide name proposals to GNV.
+Only registered users, like councils, can use VES.

 It is important the new name has history recorded against it and that the information provided in the name checklist to council should form part of the information provided to the VICNAMES database.

 Council, or the individual, may enter the historical information into VICNAMES once the name proposal has been gazetted and registered.

 For this project, ‘Anzac’ is defined as referring to all men and women who have served in an operational capacity in the Australian and New Zealand Defence Forces or who have made a notable contribution towards the Anzac spirit.
 Appropriate names include: